-10. Prior to the occupation of any residential unit hereby approved, details of the proposed system of Mechanical Filtered Ventilation (including proposals for overheating mitigation) within each flat shall be submitted to and approved in writing by the Local Planning Authority.
-The development shall be carried in full accordance with the approved details prior first occupation and retained as such at all times in the future.
+Prior to the occupation of any residential unit hereby approved, details of the proposed system of Mechanical Filtered Ventilation (including proposals for overheating mitigation) within each flat shall be submitted to and approved in writing by the Local Planning Authority.
+The development shall be carried in full accordance with the approved details prior first occupation and retained thereafter.
 Each Mechanical Filtered Ventilation unit shall then be used and maintained in accordance with the manufactures requirements at all times in the future.

-REASON to ensure existing and future residents are not subjected to unacceptable levels of pollution once the development is inhabited, in accordance with Core Policy 8 of The Slough Local Development Framework, Core Strategy 2006 - 2026, Development Plan Document, December 2008, and the National Planning Policy Framework, 2021.
+REASON to ensure existing and future residents are not subjected to unacceptable levels of pollution once the development is inhabited, in accordance with Core Policy 8 of The Slough Local Development Framework, Core Strategy 2006 - 2026, Development Plan Document, December 2008, and the National Planning Policy Framework (2021).